Is White Noise Bad Or Good For Sleeping?

 White noise phone apps

 If you’re on the road and miss your white noise machine, you may want to consider downloading a white noise app on your Android or Apple phone.
-White noise apps can be incredibly helpful in blocking out distracting noises you might find in some lodging.
+White noise apps can be helpful in blocking out distracting noises you might find in some lodging.

 Many of these apps come with various soothing sounds, such as ocean waves, raindrops, and even calming music.
 You can choose from a selection of different sounds and adjust the volume to your liking.
 Some apps also allow you to set a timer, so you can drift off to sleep without worrying about turning the sound off.